 As the old saying goes, if you fail to plan, you are really planning to fail.
 Given the ridiculously high 90 percent failure rate of most blogs (whether they launched 10 minutes ago or 10 years ago), you really have to have a plan coming in.
 The good news is that your project only needs to have 3 parts: niche selection, monetization plan, and content strategy.
 By thinking strategically and knowing these key planning elements ahead of time, you pave the way for your eventual success.
 (Source)

 A niche is a subject matter category.
-For example, you can blog about coffee tables, and that is a niche because people looking to buy coffee tables would go to your blog.
+For example, you can blog about furniture, and that is a niche because people looking to buy them would go to your blog.
 If you want to blog about how to pick up chicks, that is a niche because people are interested in figuring out how to meet women.

 A niche is really all about subject matter categories, and within this subject matter category, there are many different sub-topics.
-So when you say you want to blog about coffee tables, everything that will be included in your blog will have something to do with coffee tables.
+So when you say you want to blog about coffee tables, everything that will be included in your blog will have something to do with that.

 Maybe it’s about the design, perhaps it’s about how people can use a coffee table, so on and so forth.
 Now, just because you are interested in a topic doesn’t mean it’s going to make money.
 This is the central point that you need to master when trying to blog for cash.